Promo Code Today: Book Online and Save $35

 15 Things You Should Never Put in a Dishwasher

 The dishwasher is one of the best inventions in the appliances world, and it is a real kitchen workhorse.
-The truth is that dishes go in dirty and come out clean every day during the year.
-However, it would help if you were careful what to load into your dishwasher, or you may do more harm than good.
+Dishes go in dirty and come out clean every day during the year.
+However, it would help if you were careful what you load into your dishwasher, or you may do more harm than good.

-Dishwashers are magical, but if you ignore the simple rules of their operation, it will cause great trouble.
+Dishwashers are magical, but ignoring the simple rules of their operation will cause great trouble.
 Remember that some of them are pretty expensive to repair or replace.
 Fix Appliances CA has almost two decades of experience in the dishwasher repair industry.
-Upon our dishwasher technicians’ notes, we prepared a small guide on what can be loaded and what should not be put into it to save you money and prolong its lifespan.
-Unfortunately, a variety of the most valuable kitchen tools need only hand washing.
+Based on our dishwasher technicians’ notes, we prepared a small guide on what can be loaded into a dishwasher and what should not be put into it to save you money and prolong its lifespan.
+Unfortunately, various of the most valuable kitchen tools only require hand washing.

 Dishwasher filter clogged.